TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 <!--Required Title in Level 1 heading for internal reference only-->

 **Directions:** Copy the raw form of this page to create a Solution 2.0 (Apollo) article. <br>
 Be sure to review the Rules at the end of this template to prevent validation and editorial errors.
+For for more information, see [Authoring guidelines[(https://azsupportdocs.azurewebsites.net/elixir/articles/AuthoringGuidelines.html).

 ## Title - Required